statusmachine/statusmachine-logger/readme.txt

 Want to monitor and track your site activity?
 Find out exactly who does what on your WordPress website.
 Status Machine is like an airplane's black box that logs every activity in WordPress, and lets you see exactly what people are doing on your site.

 * Like, if someone is trying to hack your site.
-* Or, when a theme was updated.
+* Or, exactly when a theme was updated.
 * Or, if a plugin was activated/deactivated.

-Useful, right?
-Trust us, you won't understand how you managed your website without it.
+You won't understand how you managed your website without it.
+Promise.

 <h4>With the Status Machine you can log:</h4>
 * <strong>WordPress</strong> - Core Updates